zkzoomer/bq-core/docs/bqsdk/solve-mode/README.md

 These files are made available in [the repository](../../../proof/).
 Note that you will only need the proving files for the kinds of tests that you plan to support.
 That is, if you plan to only use mixed tests, you will not need the files located under the `multiple` and `open` folders.

-Once files are available, we can define a new solving mode _bqTest_.
+Once files are available, -->

+First, we will need to define a new solving mode _bqTest_.
 We can do so simply by running:

 ```js
 const solveModeTest = await bqTest.solveMode(